-Sandile Shabangu, founder of startup Mzansi Ventures and Startup Mzansi Foundation, is one of successful “startup guy” that has already adapt zero waste in his office lifestyle.
-He wrote in his LinkedIn post, “In my quest for saving costs on buying furniture for the new space, I quickly got hit by the idea of using recycled material including pallets, tyres and other materials to create fresh and creative furniture.
-I then assembled a team so as to translate the vision into action while creating employment opportunity for skilled young men.
+Sandile Shabangu, the founder of Startup Mzansi Ventures and Startup Mzansi Foundation, is a successful “startup entrepreneur” who has already adopted a zero-waste office lifestyle.
+In his LinkedIn post, he stated that in his attempt to save money on furniture for the new area, he was inspired by the concept of using recycled materials such as pallets, tyres, and other materials to create different and unique furniture.
+He then gathered a team to put the goal into action while also providing work opportunities for skilled young men.

 Printing is still done sometimes, despite the massive shift to the digital realm.
 This is why you need to only print stuff when you really need to.
-For the best option, you can print at library or internet cafes where the equipment are already present for public use.
-If you want to buy new printer, buy one that last for many years.
+If you want to buy a new printer, buy one that lasts for many years.
 There is also recycled ink and recycled used ink cartridges.
 Additionally, try to print double-sided and in black and white draft mode, unless it is an important document.
 There is a font that has been designed to use on average 33 percent less ink and is free to download, Ryman Eco font.

 Nowadays, food delivery service has grown in popularity and this has contributed to the increase in plastic use.
 Many employees are using this modern way of shopping to buy foods and beverages online.
 The way you can prevent plastics from piling up in your office space is to encourage employees to request non-plastic packages in their order.
 If you have lunch catering in your office, ask your catering service to not use a single-use plastic package.
 Instead, you can allocate a budget to facilitate each employee with a washable lunch box that can be used for a long time.

 Not only will you be contributing to make the world a better place to live by participating in and establishing a zero waste business, but you will also be helping to improve the economy, increase jobs, and address the concerns of climate change and environmental equality.